 I started reading, which is my go-to when I’m learning or, more accurately, obsessed with a topic.
 First, I read Finding Ultra by Rich Roll.
 He went from being an overweight 40-year-old to becoming an ultra marathoner and Iron Man endurance athlete.
 His big take-away?
-People who don’t eat animal products can train better, recover faster, and preform better than carnivores.
+People who don’t eat animal products can train better, recover faster, and perform better than carnivores.
 The book didn’t remove all flesh from my fork, but fewer animal parts found their way into my mouth afterwards.

 I then read Eat and Run by Scott Jurek.
 And, again I faced yet another super-athlete, one of the best ultra-marathon runners in history, telling me to cut the animal products to run further.

 Then I watched a few documentaries: The Game Changers, From the Ground Up, Forks over Knives, Fat Sick and Nearly Dead (you can find most of these on Netflix or Amazon Prime Video).
 These movies all concluded with the same answer as the books.

 So here I am now, a man who once pouted all night because his wife didn’t fix a meat entree for dinner; a person who has uttered hundreds times, “I gotta have meat when I eat.”, still four months later, not eating meat, and not wanting to either.